Wood burning is a major source—and often the major source—of PM2.5 in many neighborhoods and communities.

 In a small rural area of Denmark, wood burning was shown to create air pollution levels comparable to what would be experienced at a busy street (with about 70,000 vehicles per day) in urban Copenhagen.

-More PM2.5 Than From Traffic in UK
+More PM2.5 than from traffic in UK

 In London, residential wood burning is contributing to air pollution levels described as a “health crisis,” with PM2.5 levels reaching higher than those in Beijing.